Stratakent/481-Team-1/README.md

  To run this program, you must download the PILLOW module in order to run it, any images will work, just label them appropriately as stated in the code, the random module, and lastly be up to date with python.

 Works Cited:

-Lundh, Fredrik, and Alex Clark.
+Alex Clark and Lundh, Fredrik.
 “ImageDraw Module.”
-ImageDraw Module - Pillow (PIL Fork) 3.1.2 Documentation, 2016, pillow.readthedocs.io/en/3.1.x/reference/ImageDraw.html.
+ImageDraw Module - Pillow (PIL Fork) 3.1.2 Documentation, 2016,
+  <pillow.readthedocs.io/en/3.1.x/reference/ImageDraw.html>.
+Oberhaus, Daniel.
+“This AI Will Turn Your Dog Into a Cat.”
+Vice, VICE, 16 Apr.
+2018,
+   <www.vice.com/en_us/article/kzxkvm/neural-network-
+   transforms-dogs-into-cats-ai-gan.>